chris1111/Wireless-USB-Adapter-Clover/README.md

 #### For macOS Big Sur 11 go to this page https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter

-- Release Update 01 June 2020 New Driver and Utility Note: The USB WIFI can be connected after the reboot with this drivers
+- Update Release V16 18 Sept 2020 new Wifi Icon

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters